a-maier/cres/Readme.md

   and gradually increase the value if too many negative weights are left.

-- `--partitions` the initial sample is divided into the given number of partitions.
-The number of partitions has to be a power of two.
-  On the one hand, values larger than one accelerate the nearest-neighbour search and are necessary to parallelise the default search strategy.
-On the other hand, nearest neighbours may be missed for cells close to partitions boundaries.

-  Recommended values are 1 for slow, but exact resampling, or a number up to about twice the number of cores for faster approximate resampling.
-Increasing the number of partitions is better than increasing the number of runs with different event input files.

 - `--ptweight` specifies how much transverse momenta affect distances between particles with momenta p and q according to the formula